DataDog/integrations-core/elastic/README.md

 **Available for Agent >6.0**

-* Collecting logs is disabled by default in the Datadog Agent, you need to enable it in `datadog.yaml`:
+* Collecting logs is disabled by default in the Datadog Agent, enable it in the `datadog.yaml` file with:

   ```
   logs_enabled: true
   ```

-* Add this configuration setup to your `apache.yaml` file to start collecting your Elasticsearch Logs:
+* Then add this configuration setup to your `apache.yaml` file to start collecting your Elasticsearch Logs:

   ```
     logs: